Frank-The-Coder/python-websocket/README.md

 ## Overview

 This project is a WebSocket service that supports both HTTP and HTTPS protocols, enabling real-time communication between clients and servers.
 The service is highly configurable via a JSON file or a graphical user interface (GUI).
-It also includes testing scripts and a demo web client to verify functionality.
+It includes security controls to prevent server overload and unauthorized access.
+The project also provides testing scripts and a demo web client to verify functionality.

 ## Features